MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

-The "alpn" and "no-default-alpn" SvcParamKeys together indicate the set of Application Layer Protocol Negotation (ALPN) protocol identifiers {{?ALPN=RFC7301}} and associated transport protocols supported by this service endpoint.
+The "alpn" and "no-default-alpn" SvcParamKeys together indicate the set of Application Layer Protocol Negotation (ALPN) protocol identifiers {{!ALPN=RFC7301}}

-As with {{AltSvc}}, the ALPN protocol name is used to identify the application protocol and associated suite of protocols used by the SVCB record (the "protocol suite").
+and associated transport protocols supported by this service endpoint.

-Clients use the set of ALPN identifiers to filter SVCB records to the set of protocol suites they support, and then this informs the underlying transport protocol used (such as QUIC-over-UDP or TLS-over-TCP).
+As with {{AltSvc}}, the ALPN protocol identifier is used to identify the application protocol and associated suite of protocols supported by the endpoint (the "protocol suite").

-The actual application-layer protocol negotiated during the secure handshake MAY differ from the ALPN specified in the SVCB record.
+Clients filter the set of ALPN identifiers to match the protocol suites they support, and this informs the underlying transport protocol used (such as QUIC-over-UDP or TLS-over-TCP).

 ALPNs are identified by their registered "Identification Sequence" (alpn-id), which is a sequence of 1-255 octets.